Pp3ng/Bookkeeper_mysql/README.md

 # Bookkeeper

 Bookkeeper is a simple financial management system that allows users to add, remove, and update transaction records.
-This project uses a MySQL database to store transaction records and user information, and provides a command-line interface for user interaction.
+This project uses a MySQL database to store transaction records and user information, and provides a
+`user-friendly` command-line interface for user interaction.

 It's my software engineering course project.